 Cartoon Network, being a US-based television channel, premiered ‘One Piece‘ in an English Dubbed format, which is very normal.
 Now I never really had a problem with other dubbed anime like ‘Dragon Ball Z’ or ‘Cardcaptors’ but the dubbed version of ‘One Piece’ was just not acceptable.
 After many years, I came across several people who shared this opinion with me, so I’m not the only one here with an anime OCD, ranting about it.
 Hence, if you have never watched ‘One Piece’ or, like me, gave up on it earlier because of the childish dubbing, then give it another chance and go for the Funimation Dub this time.
 If you’re looking for the immaculate viewing experience, then you can always go for subtitles.

-‘One Piece’ season 1 released on October 20, 1999 and has completed 20 seasons till now.
-Season 20 of the show came to an end on June 9, 2019 with the 888th episode of the entire series.
+‘One Piece’ season 1 released on October 20, 1999 and is in its 20th seasons till now.
+‘One Piece’ Season 20 premiered on Jun 23, 2019 and is still on air.
 It is obvious that the anime series is far from over despite being two decades old.
-It’s only a matter of time before the show gets renewed.

-More importantly, considering the fact that ‘One Piece’ has never really been on a hiatus since the very beginning, it is safe to assume that ‘One Piece’ season 21 will release sometime in October, 2019.
-The new season has always arrived in the month of October, so this year shouldn’t be any different.
+More importantly, considering the fact that ‘One Piece’ has never really been on a hiatus since the very beginning, it is safe to assume that ‘One Piece’ season 21 will release sometime in June, 2020.

 One Piece English Dub: